-If you have Acute severe onset of chest pain, any other sudden severe pain or any symptom that you feel is life threatening dial 999, otherwise please contact your surgery or other out of hours provider that is listed in this letter.
+If you have Acute severe onset of chest pain, any other sudden severe pain or any symptom that you feel is life-threatening dial 999.
+Otherwise please contact the surgery or NHS 111.

-If your problem is NOT urgent, we offer a variety of book-able appointments available including evenings and a monthly Saturday morning clinic.
+Remember: if your problem is NOT urgent, we offer a variety of bookable appointments including evenings and a monthly Saturday morning surgery.